Thomas Croci: Career

 He spent eight years on active duty and attained the rank of commander in 2013.
 He served in Afghanistan and was on the staff of the Homeland Security Council under President George W. Bush and also served on the Barack Obama presidential transition team.
+Before joining the Homeland Security Council staff, he worked in the White House Situation Room.
 Croci thereafter returned to active duty as an intelligence officer in Afghanistan, sixteen months into his first term as town supervisor for Islip, New York; he returned to Islip in 2014.

+Croci was elected Islip town supervisor in 2011, narrowly defeating the Democratic incumbent, Phil Nolan.
+As supervisor he clashed with the Republican town board and the town's Republican leader, Frank Tantone, over taxes and appointments.
+While he was deployed, soil contaminated with carcinogens was found in March 2014 at Roberto Clemente Park in Brentwood, the site of illegal dumping.
+After returning in July 2014, he apologized on behalf of the town, criticized town employees for allowing the dumping, and ordered the parks and planning departments to draw up a cleanup plan.
+In December 2014, six people, including former town parks officials, were charged over the dumping.

 Croci was formerly an aide to Republican state Senator Lee Zeldin.
 Croci was elected to New York State Senate for the 3rd district in November 2014, and was elected to a second term.
 Croci abruptly left the state Senate to rejoin the U.S. Navy in May 2018 without resigning his seat.
 According to Newsday, Croci's absence threw "a monkey wrench into the day-to-day operations of the State Senate" by depriving Senate Republicans of a governing majority.
 Croci did not seek re-election in November 2018.

 Croci resides in Sayville, New York.